d-mcneil/d-mcneil/README.md

 <h1 align="center">Full-Stack Web Developer</h1>

+<h3 align="justify">Seeking a challenging work environment where I can continue to grow my skill set while contributing positively to team success.</h3>

 - _**JavaScript**_ developer with experience in _**React**_, _**Redux**_, _**Express**_, and _**PostgreSQL**_

 - I am interested in both web developement and software development, and I also have experience with _**Python**_.